The Maven Documents Template Builder add-in for DOCX files is a powerful tool that helps you build a template document using data from Salesforce.

 Click Done.

-Once you finish the log-in process, you'll see that template Builder reflects the query from the connected Document Solution.
+Once you finish the login process, you'll see that Template Builder reflects the query from the connected Document Solution.

 Run the desktop "Microsoft Word" application and create a new document or open an already existing one.